developing-stevie/LearnAlpha2022/README.md

   <br> </br>

-<p> Thank you for visiting my page, feel free to contact me at developing.stevie@gmail.com.
+<p> Thank you for visiting my page, feel free to contact me at developing.stevie@gmail.com. </p>
- Even reach out to me on Linkedin https://www.linkedin.com/in/stevie-mitchell-8a6900235/ </p>
+<p> Even reach out to me on Linkedin https://www.linkedin.com/in/stevie-mitchell-8a6900235/ </p>

 <br> </br>